ncsu-decifr/tbas-tutorial/tutorial4a.md

 12. This step shows how to use a **MEP** file to upload a tree.
 Go back to Upload Tree from the homepage and select the **MEP** option (see arrow), upload the **MEP** file downloaded from the previous step, and click submit.
 ![](images/tbas-tutorial4a/Tutorial4.12.png)

-13. After the run is complete, click on View tree.
-As you can see below the MEP file contains the tree, alignments (six labeled loci) and specimen metadata.
-If you want to use this reference set in the future, you will just upload this MEP file.
+13. After the run is complete, click on **View tree**.
+As you can see below the **MEP** file contains the tree, alignments (six labeled loci) and specimen metadata.
+If you want to use this reference set in the future, you will just upload this **MEP** file.

     This tree is resized and formatted with the following options selected:
-    Zoom 0.5220
+    **Zoom** 0.5220
-    Font size +6
+    **Font size** +6
-    Colorize leaves by Species
+    **Colorize leaves** by Species
-    Branch Width 2
+    Branch **Width** 2
-    The branch lengths are drawn to scale.
+    The **branch lengths** are drawn to scale.

     The legend is displayed in the dashboard window on the right.
 ![](images/tbas-tutorial4a/Tutorial4.13.png)

-14. To add this reference set to the T-BAS portal select the Add to T-BAS portal link.
+14. To add this reference set to the T-BAS portal select the **Add to T-BAS portal** link.
 ![](images/tbas-tutorial4a/Tutorial4.14.png)

 15. The following form will appear.
 ![](images/tbas-tutorial4a/Tutorial4.15.png)

 16. Here is an example of the form filled out.
-Note this tree is private and shared with only two other people (email list); if you want to make it public change the selection in the Access level.
+Note this tree is **private** and shared with only two other people (email list); if you want to make it **public** change the selection in the **Access level**.
 Click submit at the bottom of the form.
 ![](images/tbas-tutorial4a/Tutorial4.16.png)

-17. Once your tree has been reviewed by T-BAS admin it will be made available for viewing and placement by clicking on User Trees on the T-BAS start page.
+17. Once your tree has been reviewed by T-BAS admin it will be made available for viewing and placement by clicking on **User Trees** on the T-BAS start page.
 You will receive an email notification of the status of your submitted tree and when it is available for use in T-BAS.
 ![](images/tbas-tutorial4a/Tutorial4.17.1.png)
 The Ramularia species complex tree will be listed under User Trees and available for viewing reference data files or placing unknowns by clicking on the bullet.
 ![](images/tbas-tutorial4a/Tutorial4.17.2.png)